The Diary of a Lost Girl

 The Diary of a Lost Girl (Tagebuch einer Verlorenen) is a book by the German author Margarete Böhme (1867–1939).
 It purportedly tells the true story of Thymian, a young woman forced by circumstance into a life of prostitution.
 When first published in 1905, the book was said to be a genuine diary, though speculation quickly arose as to its authorship.

 Due in part to its sensational subject matter, the book proved extremely popular.
 By the end of the 1920s, it had sold more than 1,200,000 copies, ranking it among the bestselling books of its time.
-One contemporary scholar has called it "Perhaps the most notorious and certainly the commercially most successful autobiographical narrative of the early twentieth century".
+One contemporary scholar has called it "[p]erhaps the most notorious and certainly the commercially most successful autobiographical narrative of the early twentieth century".

 Publishing history

 Böhme's book was first published in 1905 as Tagebuch einer Verlorenen, Von einer Toten (The Diary of a Lost Girl, by One Who is Dead), by F. Fontane & Co., a leading German publisher.
 More than 30,000 copies were sold within the first four months of publication.
 Less than two years later, in 1907, a deluxe edition was issued marking more than 100,000 copies in print.

 Within a few years, Tagebuch einer Verlorenen was translated into 14 languages.
-Interest was so great there were even pirated versions in both Poland and The Netherlands.
+Interest was so great there were even pirated versions in both Poland and the Netherlands.
 The book remained in print more than 25 years, until it was driven out-of-print by groups seeking to suppress it at the beginning of the Nazi era.
+Ironically, as a young man, Nazi leader Heinrich Himmler noted in his diary that he had read the book, and claimed that it offered "insight into dreadful human tragedies and makes one look at many a whore with very different eyes."